 supernatural elements and focus more on the comedy elements and renamed the

-changes allowed the show to be approved for production.
+star of the show.
+Those changes allowed the show to be approved for

 In 1969, Scooby-Doo